OSCAgent: Accelerating the Discovery of Organic Solar Cells with LLM Agents: Methodology

+In this way, the predictor integrates information from three complementary modalities: topological structure from molecular graphs, sequential chemical syntax from SMILES, and predefined substructure-level patterns from molecular fingerprints.
+Such multimodal fusion allows the model to exploit complementary molecular cues and is particularly beneficial in low-data regimes, where no single modality is sufficient to fully characterize OSC molecules.

-Given the inherent noise and variability of experimental measurements, we explicitly incorporate uncertainty quantification into our framework by treating PCE as a random variable rather than a fixed scalar~\citep{kendall2017uncertainties,chen2024uncertainty}.
-Specifically, the predictor outputs both a mean $\mu(x)$ and a variance $\sigma(x)^2$ for each molecule, modeling PCE as a Gaussian distribution.
-The uncertainty-aware loss is defined as
+\paragraph{Uncertainty-Aware PCE Regression} Given the inherent noise and variability of experimental measurements, we explicitly incorporate uncertainty quantification into our framework by treating PCE as a random variable rather than a fixed scalar~\cite{kendall2017uncertainties,chen2024uncertainty}.
+Specifically, the predictor outputs both a mean $\mu(x_i)$ and a variance $\sigma^2(x_i)$ for each molecule, modeling the conditional PCE distribution as

-which simultaneously minimizes prediction error and calibrates predictive variance.
-This probabilistic formulation enables the model to quantify its confidence, thereby reducing the risk of over-reliance on uncertain predictions.
-Model architecture and training details are in Appendix~\ref{tab:modelapp}.

-In summary, our framework combines multimodal pretraining with uncertainty-aware modeling, yielding a more reliable predictor for molecular discovery in OSCs.